-Models with this large extent of heterogeneity are known for their computational complexity.
+Models with this considerable degree heterogeneity are known for their computational complexity.
 In this paper, non-rational heterogeneous beliefs create an additional dimension of complexity.
-I assume that individuals choose their optimal attention in an ex-ante stage and not based on the current temporary state.
+I make the simplifying assumption that individuals choose their optimal attention in an ex-ante stage and not based on the current temporary state.
 Under this assumption, I can leverage recent advances in the literature to write the problem in a computationally-tractable way.
 The computational method is described in Section 4.6.